Adjunct Associate Professor (with Department of Asian Studies)

 I am a cultural anthropologist who specializes in religion, regional cultural expressions, and the expansion of intellectual and cultural property laws into postcolonial nations.
 My primary geographic region of specialization is Southeast Asia, particularly Indonesia.
 My research is organized around questions about changing processes and practices of cultural expression, especially how local norms are transformed or sustained in response to the extension of categories and political institutions from power centers to the periphery.

 I began fieldwork in Sulawesi, Indonesia, researching the consequences of Protestant missionization and conversion of upland swidden rice farmers whose descendants live in what is currently the world’s most populous Muslim nation.
+These highlanders taught me how land and local knowledge was not owned outright by individual humans.
+Rather, they were subject to distributed authority, differential patterns of use, and ritual relations with non-humans.
 Beginning in1998, I investigated and analyzed Indonesia’s regional tensions and religious conflicts, which are based in long-standing inequities as well as more recent economic and political policies.

 2014, “Uncovering the Trauma of Indonesia’s Cold War Killing Fields,” Film review of 40 Years of Silence: An Indonesian Tragedy directed by Robert Lemelson.
 Current Anthropology 55(4): 493-494.